US demands Syria ceasefire but Turkey defiant

-Ankara, Oct 17 (AFP) US Vice President Mike Pence arrived in Turkey on Thursday to push President Recep Tayyip Erdogan for a ceasefire in Syria after Ankara rebuffed international pressure to halt its deadly offensive against Kurdish forces.
-But Erdogan vowed on Wednesday that Turkey's operation -- which has been facilitated by the withdrawal of US troops from northern Syria -- would continue.
+Ankara, Oct 17 (AFP) US Vice President Mike Pence met with Turkish President Recep Tayyip Erdogan on Thursday to push for a ceasefire in Syria after Ankara rebuffed international pressure to halt its deadly offensive against Kurdish forces.
+The visit comes a day after Erdogan vowed to press ahead with Turkey's operation, which has been facilitated by the withdrawal of US troops from northern Syria and which has claimed hundreds of lives and displaced hundreds of thousands.

-That came as an extraordinary letter from Trump emerged in which he warned Erdogan: "Don't be a fool".
+Ahead of the key trip, an extraordinary letter from US President Donald Trump emerged in which he warned Erdogan: "Don't be a fool."
 Sent the day Turkey launched its incursion into northeastern Syria, Trump said history risked branding him a "devil".

 Pence is accompanied by US Secretary of State Mike Pompeo and other officials.
 Days after US troops abruptly began withdrawing, Turkish soldiers and their Syrian rebel proxies gained ground in Ras al-Ain, a key border town where Kurdish fighters had been putting up stiff resistance, the Syrian Observatory for Human Rights said.